XTribe/etsman/README.md

 <a name="managerapi"><a/>
 #Manager API

 You can use any of these methods, exported by the library, for your own use.
+Remember to check out **examples** directory and take a look to code examples.

 N.B: Your manager will be listening on the URL

 `http://yourServerAddress:yourPort/`

-In the following examples, we'll assume 'yourServerAddress' equal to 'localhost' and port to '9000' just for simplicity sake.
-Use your own server address and port on your manager!
+In the following documentation, we'll assume 'yourServerAddress' equal to 'localhost' and port to '9000', just for simplicity sake.
+Use your own server address and port for your manager!

 #Methods
 `startManager(options)`